 Only ordaining female deacons…which would still mean including them in Holy Orders.

-This is how the game appears to work: propose an idea that pushes the envelope, test the response, retreat if the opposition is overwhelming.
-Often, even in retreat, they wind up much farther along than they started.
-“Oh, I didn’t mean female priests, just female deacons!
-And obviously we need to abandon priestly celibacy, too…” It’s a perpetual Hegelian dialectic, always pushing to take two steps forward, still advancing if they have to take one step back.
+This approach, a form of Hegelian dialectic, works as follows: propose an idea that pushes the envelope, test the response, retreat if the opposition is overwhelming.
+Often, even when forced into retreat, those pushing for a more progressive position wind up much farther along than where they started.
+“Oh, I didn’t mean female priests and bishops, just female deacons!
+And obviously we need to abandon priestly celibacy, too…” They always push to take two steps forward, still advancing toward the goal even if they have to take one step back.